 Many vendors do not charge interest on trade credit agreements.
 While that’s definitely a mark in the plus column for using vendor accounts, you shouldn’t assume that trade credit is free.
 Even though most vendors won’t charge interest in the traditional sense, there’s often still a cost associated with this type of short-term credit.

-The Cost of a Payment Discount
+The Cost of a Cash Discount

 “But wait a minute.
 How does a discount cost me money?”
 Stick with us and we’ll explain.

-A discount itself obviously won’t cost you any extra money.
+A cash discount itself obviously won’t cost you any extra money.
 However, forgoing a discount in order to pay at a later date could require you to pay more for goods or services.
 If you’re paying more to use trade credit than you would pay otherwise, that’s a cost.

 Here’s a look at the cost difference between these two options.

-|Original Invoice Amount: $1,000|
+Original Invoice Amount: $1,000

 |Payment Terms||Amount Paid|